 What’s the difference between the medications?

 Whereas combined pills contain versions of both progesterone and oestrogen, the progesterone-only pill contains just that.
-Although some minipills may not be quite as reliable as combined pills, most of them still offer a 97% success rate in preventing pregnancy.
+Both the combined pill and the mini pill, when used correctly, are over 99 percent effective at preventing pregnancy.

 Should I use minipills or another form of treatment?